Available in VPC

 requests:

-storage: 10Gi # Size of the high-performance storage to be created
+storage: 10Gi # Capacity for high-performance storage

 kubectl -n {namespace} apply -f exa-pvc.yaml